 Customers aren’t going to search through your archives looking for old material.
 Meet them where they are right now with the appropriate content.
 The main purpose of growth hacking is to repurpose content.

 5) Offer free trials

 Offering short free trials for free is something customers won’t refute.
-Providing good support to them so that they get a hang of things is extremely beneficial.
+The element of growth hacking includes providing good support to them so that they get a hang of things is extremely beneficial.
 Offering your product as a freemium model is another way.
 They can upgrade their model by paying a specific amount.
 By doing this, customers will hang around with the services offered as people like free stuff and would want to familiarise with it.

 6) Cultivating an email list

 Newsletters with a subscription model are obviously a terrific way to keep customers.
 It’s part of the added value that businesses provide to loyal clients.